HugoRbrt/HugoRbrt.github.io/index.md

 We can observe that for each country, the trends observed during the week intensify on weekends.
 However, the findings are different from country to country.
 In Asian countries, the use of the smartphone is mostly correlated to its presence at home, this is the opposite trend that is observed in other countries of the world where precisely all places can have a more or less strong correlation with the use of the smartphone except the place of residence.

+To confirm our observation that countries with a closer cultural backgrounds share simliar mobile usage patterns, we applied k-means clustering based on a 12-dimensional feature vector consisting of the correlation coefficients.
+The following results show that the only two East-Asian countries Japan and South Korea always belong to their own cluster, and the Nordic countries are also clustered together.
+- k = 2
+  - Cluster 1:Japan,South Korea,
+  - Cluster 2:Italy,Netherlands,Sweden,Finland,Germany,Norway,Denmark,Serbia,Turkey,
+- k = 3
+  - Cluster 1:Italy,Netherlands,Sweden,Finland,Norway,Denmark,
+  - Cluster 2:Japan,South Korea,
+  - Cluster 3:Germany,Serbia,Turkey,

 To make this observation more readable, we can observe on the figure below the strong correlation between the use of the cell phone and the time spent at home for countries like Japan or South Korea, while this observation is impossible to make for the other countries studied.

 <img align = "center" src="data/fig3-2-1.png" width="100%">